citp/privacy-policy-historical/t/tu/tur/turbotax.com.md

 ## Uses:

   * We do not sell or rent your personal information to anyone for promotional or marketing purposes.
-  * We do not share your personal information with anyone outside of Intuit for their promotional or marketing use without your consent.
+  * We do not share your personal information with anyone outside of Intuit or its affiliates for their promotional or marketing use without your consent.
   * We use your personal or financial information to provide you with information and services you request, to give you a customized interactive experience as you use our products, and to tell you about other products and services.
   * We summarize information about you and we also combine that information with that of others in a way that does not identify you personally to understand how our products are used, to deliver products and services and to help us develop new products and services.
   * We may use service companies to help provide you products and services who are not allowed to use your information for their own purposes.